 Social anxiety disorder is a condition characterized by a permanent state of anxiety with regard to social situations.
 The social phobia stems from a fear of being judged by other people.
 People who suffer from this type of anxiety are afraid that others will reject or evaluate them in a negative manner.

 Even though this is not a mental illness, it can have a negative impact on the overall quality of life and prevent one from engaging in daily activities.
+This is why managing social anxiety disorder is key in improving your mental health.
 Statistics show that 15 million people suffer from social anxiety only in America, this condition being the most common anxiety disorder (after specific phobias).

 The condition can appear during teenage, but years often pass before one is aware of the actual clinical picture.
 Upon having their personal history reviewed, many people who suffer from social anxiety report extreme shyness during their childhood.
 Nevertheless, this should not be mistaken as a condition exclusively defined by shyness.